How to Break Your Lease and 4 Reasons Why You Shouldn’t

 At a glance

-There are many reasons why someone would want to end a lease early.
+There are many reasons someone would want to end a lease early.
 A big one is the housing market, which has changed drastically in the past few years.
-Rent prices are soaring all over the country, with the average rent in New York City, for example, reaching a whopping $3,870 this April.
+Rent prices are soaring all over the country, with the average rent in New York City, for example, reaching a whopping $3,760 this April.

 If you’re always looking for ways to save money on your move, you might be itching to downsize or relocate to a place that better fits your budget sooner rather than later.
+Is breaking your lease bad, though?

 Breaking a lease can be risky, but it’s not impossible.
 Let’s look at how to end your lease early and a few reasons why you might want to wait and move out when your lease is up.